Business model & Governance

 KLABU's Organizational Structure and Business Model

 KLABU is an initiative by the KLABU Foundation that operates on a non-profit basis.
 Its main activity is building and operating sports clubhouses in refugee camps, settlements and cities.
 It funds these activities primarily through donations from institutions, companies and private individuals, and proceeds from the sale of KLABU sportswear.
 The KLABU Foundation is registered as a Public Benefit Organisation (ANBI) in the Netherlands.
-You can find KLABU's latest (2023) annual report & accounts here.
+You can find KLABU's latest (2024) annual report here.

 The KLABU Foundation's Management Board